-^{} The kings of Caledonia and Ireland had a plume of eagle's feathers, by way of ornament, in their helmets.
-It was from this distinguished mark that Ossian knew Cathmor, in the second book.

-breach among my friends.
+• The kings of Caledonia and Ireland had a plume of eagle's feathers, by way of ornament, in their helmets.
+It was from this distinguished mark that Ossian knew Cathmor, in the second book. " My soul feels a want in our joy.
+I behold a breach among my friends.
 The head of one tree is low.
 The squally wind pours in on Selma.
-Where is the chief of Dun-lora?
-Ought Connal to be forgot at the feast?
-When did he forget the stranger, in the midst of his echoing hall?
-Ye are silent in my presence!
+Where is the chief of Dun-lora ?
+Ought Connal to be forgot at the feast ?
+When did he forget the stranger, in the midst of his echoing hall ?
+Ye are silent in my presence !
 Connal is then no more.
-Joy meet thee, O warrior! like a stream of light.
-Swift be thy course to thy fathers, along the roaring winds!
-Ossian, thy soul is fire: kindle the memory of the king.
+Joy meet thee, O warrior ! like a stream of light.
+Swift be thy course to thy fathers, along the roaring winds !
+Ossian, thy soul is fire : kindle the memory of the king.
 Awake the battles of Connal, when first he shone in war.
 The locks of Connal were grey.
-His days of youth were mixed with mine.
-In one day Duthcaron first strung our bows, against the roes of Dun-lora.
+His days of youth \ were mixed with mine.
+In one day Duth-caron first strung our bows, against the roes of Dun-lora.

-"Many," I said, "are our paths to battle, in green vallied Erin.
-Often did our sails arise, over the blue tumbling waves; when we came, in other days, to aid the race of Conar.
-The strife roared once in Alnecma, at the foam-covered streams of Duth-úla.† With Cormac descended to battle Duthearon from cloudy Schma.
-Nor descended Duthearon alone, his son was by his side, the long-haired youth of Connal
+"Many," I said, " are our paths to battle, in green vallied Erin.
+Often did our sails arise, over the blue tumbling waves ; when we came, in other

-^{} After the death of Comhal, and during the usurpation of the tribe of Morni, Fingal was educated in private by Duthcaron.
-It was then he contracted that intimacy with Connal, the son of Duthcaron, which occasions his regretting so much his fall.
-When Fingal was grown up, he soon reduced the tribe of Morni; and, as it appears from the subsequent episode, sent Duthcaron and his son Connal to the aid of Cornac, the son of Conar, king of Ireland, who was driven to the last extremity, by the insurrections of the Firbolg.
+\ After the death of Comhal, and during the usurpation of the tribe of Morni, Fingal was educated in private by Duthcaron.
+It was then he contracted that intimacy with Connal, the son of Duth-caron, which occasions his regretting so much his fall.
+When Fingal was grown up, he soon reduced the tribe of Morni; and, as it appears from the subsequent episode, sent Duth-caron and his son Connal to the aid of Cormac, the son of Conar, king of Ireland, who was driven to the last extremity, by the insurrections of the Firbolg.
 This episode throws farther light on the contests between the Caol and Firbolg.